jamalahmedmaaz/osj-code/april-2012/article.md

 Haskell runtime.
 Along with this, we've seen how some of the basic polymorphism and inference features work.

-Now, let's explore the type system some more and start introducing our own types.
+Now, let's explore the type system in some more detail and start introducing our own types.

 ### Type Synonyms